Sales Take a COVID Hit But Prices Keep Rising

 |Type||# Sold||% +/-||% of Total Sold||# For Sale||% +/-||% of Total For Sale||$/SF||% +/-||Average Sold Price||% +/-||Days on Market||% +/-||Months Inventory|

-Please feel free to contact me with your questions and comments.
+Please feel free to contact me with your questions and comments and above all stay well and be safe.

 Windermere Real Estate/Boise Valley